mikeasilva/handbook-diff/markdown/33-records-and-reports.md

 #### Usernames and Passwords

 Stake presidents, bishops, and other leaders should never share their Church username and password with counselors, clerks, executive secretaries, or others.
-They should also not store them on devices that others can see or access.

-Passwords should be 12 characters or longer and should not be easily guessed.
 Leaders are strongly encouraged to enable two-step verification (also known as multifactor authentication) on their Church account whenever possible.

 33.9.1.2